OmkarKovvali/focus-lock/README.md

 This is a **Hybrid Agentic System** composed of two parts:

 1.  **Electron App:** A desktop application that captures screenshots, handles the "Lock Screen" Kiosk mode, and polls for forgiveness.
-2.  **Python Judge Server:** A FastAPI/MCP server that holds your API keys, analyzes screenshots using OpenAI (GPT-4o), and triggers punishments (SMS via Poke API).
+2.  **Python  Server:** A FastAPI/MCP server that holds your API keys, analyzes screenshots using OpenAI (GPT-4o), and triggers punishments (SMS via Poke API).

 This separation ensures your API keys stay secure on your server.